bionic-gpt/bionic-gpt/website/content/docs/running-locally/gpu-setup.md

 ### Text-Generation-Inference

 [Text-Generation-Inference](https://github.com/huggingface/text-generation-inference) is a solution for deploying and serving Large Language Models (LLMs).
 TGI enables high-performance text generation using Tensor Parallelism and dynamic batching for the most popular open-source LLMs, including StarCoder, BLOOM, GPT-NeoX, Llama, and T5.
-Text Generation Inference is already used by customers such as IBM, Grammarly, and the Open-Assistant initiative implements optimization for all supported model architectures, including:
+Text Generation Inference is already used by customers such as IBM, Grammarly.
+The Open-Assistant initiative implements optimization for all supported model architectures.

 ## Configure to run with Text Generation Inference and litellm